Ayahs' Home: Residents

 In the 1911 census, there were five boarders listed, including amah Ah Kum, (born in Hong Kong), ayah Elsie Hamey (born in Ceylon) and ayahs Mary Stella, Pikya Sawmey and Mary Fernandez from India.
-Mary Fernandez – the name suggests a Luso-Indian or Anglo-Indian origin – is thought to have been a regular travelling ayah and one of the 331 victims of the sinking of the SS Persia by the German U-boat U-38 in 1915, as her last address was Ayah's House, 26 King Edward Road, Hackney.
+Mary Fernandez – the name suggesting a Luso-Indian or Anglo-Indian origin – is thought to have been a regular travelling ayah and one of the 331 victims of the sinking of the SS Persia by the German U-boat U-38 in 1915, as her last address was Ayah's House, 26 King Edward Road, Hackney.

+Antony Pereira made an alleged 54 journeys, and frequented the Ayah's Home.

 Missionary activity

 The Home was a converting station for missionaries to introduce the ayahs to Christianity.
 "Foreigners' Fetes" were frequently organised by the Foreigner's Branch Committee of the London City Mission, which was supported by Christian missionaries.
 Religious services were held daily, hymns were taught and religious "chats in the bedroom" which the matron felt were "productive of much good", were part of daily life at the Home.
 This all principally stemmed from the perception of ayahs as "child-like".

 Demonstrating a "domestic ideal and moral framework", the parlour of the Home was depicted in Alec Robert's Living London article "Missionary London", with a group of women looking busy sewing and reading.
 Expressing Christian charity for the benefit of the ayahs' welfare and the British empire, the Home encouraged the ayahs to show gratitude and loyalty.

 Joseph Salter was the missionary responsible for the Home.
-London City Mission had previously employed him to work with lascars (foreign sailors) at the Strangers' Home for Asiatics in Limehouse near the London Docks, and during this time he had developed his skills and his fluency in several Indian languages.
+London City Mission had previously employed him to work with lascars (foreign sailors) at the Strangers' Home for Asiatics in Limehouse near the London Docklands, and during this time he had developed his skills and his fluency in several Indian languages.